AndrewGarwood/NetSuite/README.md

 - Request bodies for these endpoints are defined in [RecordEndpoint.ts][record_endpoint_types_file]

 Okay, now we have to extract the csv content and load it into a request body.
-Behold, my ["pipelines"][pipelines_folder], which passes the csv content through various stages.
+Behold, my ["pipelines"][pipelines_folder].
+In this project's context, a "pipeline" is a module that manages the process of getting the csv data into NetSuite records (please let me know if there is a more appropriate name).
 Each pipeline has a few core stages, with some having more for record-type-specific* operations.
 1. **PARSE** [src/services/parse][parse_folder]
 - csvData -> [parseRecordCsv()][parser_file] -> { results: ParseResults, meta: Record<string, RecordParseMeta> }
 2. **VALIDATE** [src/services/post_process][post_process_folder]